bibipibitoo/Keithley_GUI/README.md

 # Keithley2400_GUI
 The Keithley_GUI is a Python based user interface designed to perform IV measurements with the Keithley 2400 series Source Measure units (SMU).

+## About

-## Important Notes
+## Identifying Instruments

 For the GUI to connect and send data to the SMU, the correct port ID must be stated in the _Resource Name_ input field.
 If the SMU is connected to a different PC or via a different cable connection, this name must be correctly changed to the corresponding port.
-That requires running a separate python code to identify the ports and installation of the PyMeasure scientific package. https://pymeasure.readthedocs.io/en/latest/quick_start.html
+That requires running a separate python code to identify the ports and installation of the [PyMeasure scientific package](https://pymeasure.readthedocs.io/en/latest/quick_start.html).
+This functionality may be added in future releases.

 Run the code below in a command prompt, IPython terminal, or Jupyter notebook.